Home

 Tips & Techniques

 • BBQ Sauce - When making these barbecue dog treats, look for a barbecue sauce that has little or no sugar.
 The sweetness in this dog biscuits recipe should come from the natural sugars in the applesauce.
-Another tip is to review what the ASPCA says in regards to serving dog treats with garlic or onions in them.
-This is a great article to put your mind at ease because most BBQ sauces have a very small amount of dried onion and sometimes garlic in them.

 • BBQ Sauce Recipe - You can also make your own barbecue sauce.
 A sample recipe would be 1 tbsp. of olive oil, 2 tbsp. tomato paste, to 1/2 cup beef broth.
 That should get you started for a nice base BBQ sauce recipe that you can adjust as you see fit.